 In truth, while the medical community bears responsibility for the problem of “over-medicalization,” so does western society which seeks a “pill for every ailment,” regardless of the nature of the ailment – medical or not.

-This page will review medical solutions for acute anxiety and stress along with the limited medical options for managing chronic anxiety and stress.
-At the same time, however, emphasis will be placed on behavioral and mind-oriented solutions that have greater effectiveness with better chances of a “cure,” given that there really is no actual “cure,” but instead the “cure” lies in engaging effective methods for managing the inevitable anxiety and stress that present to all those who are alive.
+The following reviews medical solutions for acute anxiety and stress along with the limited medical options for managing chronic anxiety and stress.
+At the same time, however, emphasis is placed on behavioral and mind-oriented solutions that have greater effectiveness with better chances of a “cure,” given that there really is no actual “cure,” but instead the cure lies in engaging effective methods for managing the inevitable anxiety and stress that present to all those who are alive.

 Conventional Medical Management of Anxiety